ucsb-cs148/w25/_lectures/lect10.md

 Today's session will be all about testing and evaluating your Minimum Viable Product.
 This will give you the opportunity to get feedback from your mentors and from your peers.
 We put into place a process in which every team designates a set of representatives to evaluate a peer team's MVP.
 Please take the following guidelines into account:

-For the [current lab]({{'/lab/lab05/' | relative_url }}), every team designated a 3-person team of Reviewers (Reviewer 1 = Lead Deployment Reviewer, Reviewer 2 = Lead Content/UX Reviewer, Reviewer 3 = Note Taker) and a pair of Reviewees in charge (Lead Presenter and Reviewee Note Taker).
+For the [current lab]({{'/lab/lab05/' | relative_url }}), every team designates a 3-person team of Reviewers (Reviewer 1 = Lead Deployment Reviewer, Reviewer 2 = Lead Content/UX Reviewer, Reviewer 3 = Note Taker) and a pair of Reviewees in charge (Lead Presenter and Reviewee Note Taker).
 The other people from every team team stay with their Lead Presenter and Reviewee Note Taker and will help with the presentation.
 The following table shows the reviewer-reviewee assignments:

 | **Reviewers from this team:**   | **... will review this team's MVP:** |